 Yazmyn Hendrix is a solo artist originally from London who uses mainly her voice, some percussion, and various effects pedals to create her musical environment.
-She is an experimental multi-genre singer and songwriter who writes simple songs about complex things; love, life, reality and dreams.
+She’s an experimental multi-genre singer and songwriter who writes simple songs about complex things; love, life, reality and dreams.
 Yazmyn is synaesthetic, meaning she associates each song, each word and each instrument with colours and textures; this gives her an original perspective when writing and performing.
-She is gigging around Brighton with a loop pedal at the moment.

 Retrospective For Love